 At Studio Pros, we give you the best tools possible to record a hit song.
-When I say that, I mean that these session players, engineers and producers have major label credits with famous artists.
-In fact, we don’t accept any musician to work for us who doesn’t have these credentials.
+When I say that, I mean that the members of the Studio Pros team have major label credits.
 The big advantage to using Studio Pros’ musicians for your own songs is the experience and professionalism they bring–and the inspiration they draw from the top-level artists they’ve worked with.

 To get the results the results you’re after you need to be specific with your instructions.
 The special thing about Studio Pros is that you’re the boss of the production process–you get to give feedback every step of the way.
 But, just like a craftsman must know how to properly use his tools in order to build something, you should know how to use the great tools we provide–that is, excellent musicians.

 How to give great instructions for session musicians

 1. Never leave wiggle room.
 For example, don’t say “I think the tempo should be somewhere between 100 and 120 BPM… Or maybe a little slower.”
 Give very specific instructions: “The tempo is 113 BPM.”
 If you’re not sure what the tempo should be, a quick phone call to one of our producers will give you a solid answer.
 Leaving details open-ended could result in a result you hadn’t planned on.

 2. Always be specific.
 Mention parts in minutes and seconds instead of bars, beats, etc. Say, “When the chorus comes in at 2:03, the drummer should switch to ride cymbal.”

 3. Describe in detail the playing you want to hear.
 Give examples and reference songs to help the processes.
 We once had someone tell us, “I want the guitars to sound like rain.”
 Since that’s a very subjective description that can be interpreted in various ways, we could only guess as to whether or not we were recording what they wanted!
 Direct links to youtube videos is a great way to communicate references.